Some Loci of Rational Cubic Fourfolds

 We are now in position to give an alternative, geometrical and self-contained proof of the main result of \cite{ABBVA}.
 Moreover, we shall also show that every element in $\mathcal C_8\cap\mathcal C_{14}$ is rational, a fact claimed only for the general element of some components in \cite{ABBVA}.
 This result, together with Theorem \ref{ratC14}, will prove that every element in $\mathcal C_{14}$ is rational.

-In fact, the rationality of the generic cubic contained in the component with $d_X=32$ proposed in \cite{ABBVA} relied on the openness of the locus of Pfaffian cubics inside the divisor $\mathcal C_{14}$.
-Since Theorem \ref{notpfaff} will show that the Pfaffian locus is not open, then we now fill in this gap and also simplify some arguments in \cite{ABBVA}.
+In fact, the proof of the rationality of the generic cubic contained in the component with $d_X=32$ proposed in \cite{ABBVA} relied on the openness of the locus of Pfaffian cubics inside the divisor $\mathcal C_{14}$.
+Since Theorem \ref{notpfaff} will show that the Pfaffian locus is not open, then we also fill in this gap and also simplify some arguments in \cite{ABBVA}.